trevorstephens/gplearn/doc/intro.rst

 As discussed in the selection section, we use the fitness measure to find the fittest individual in the tournament to survive.
-But this individual does not just graduate unaltered to the next generation, genetic operations are performed on them.
+But this individual does not just graduate unaltered to the next generation: first, genetic operations are performed on them.
 Several common genetic operations are supported by ``gplearn``.

 **Crossover**

-Crossover is the principle method of mixing genetic material between individuals and is controlled by the p_crossover parameter.
+Crossover is the principle method of mixing genetic material between individuals and is controlled by the ``p_crossover`` parameter.
 Unlike other genetic operations, it requires two tournaments to be run in order to find a parent and a donor.